+Theme III.

-THEME III: CULTURAL AWARENESS
+CULTURAL AWARENESS

 Mentors will be more successful in understanding students' values, beliefs, and practices when they themselves are aware of their own values, beliefs, and practices.
 Identifying and understanding one's own culture are the starting points for appreciating the values and views of other cultures.
 It would be good for the mentor to try to understand how his / her own culture influences other multicultural encounters.
 In these encounters, it is important that the values of both parties are respected.
 One should avoid the idea that one's own culture is better than another's.
 The mentor does not have to give up their own values in order to resolve situations where the values conflict.
 As has emerged in the past, the concept of multiculturalism is broad and interdimensional.
 At its best, multiculturalism is the coexistence of different cultures that respect others.
 Diversity is reflected in the daily lives of health care professionals.
 There are differences between people in the work community and in their clients, for example because of gender, age, religion, education, status or life situation.
 Diversity can be viewed more narrowly as cultural diversity, meaning that people differ in their cultural backgrounds, for example because of their ethnic origin.
 Increasing cultural diversity is due, for example, to internationalization and the growth of immigration.
-Diversity needs to be considered in the daily life of health care, as cultural differences and language barriers can make it difficult to build a client-professional relationship and thus reduce the quality of care and patient safety.
+Diversity needs to be considered in the daily life of health care, as cultural differences and language barriers can make it difficult to

-CULTURAL DIVERSITY IN THE WORK COMMUNITY

-Possibilities Challenges

-• Developing the cultural competence of all • Ensuring adequate competence of

-staff professionals coming from outside

-• Linguistic competence of non- • Professionals from other countries lack local

-professional professionals to serve a diverse /national language skills and have different
+POSSIBILITIES CHALLENGES • Developing the cultural competence of all staff Ensuring adequate competence professionals coming from outside • Linguistic competence of non-professional professionals to serve a diverse client base • Professionals from other countries la local /national language skills and ha different interaction styles

-client base interaction styles